namlook/eureka-mixin-actionable-widget/README.md

                         }
                     }
                 ],

+                // secondary actions (displayed in a dropdown menu)
                 secondaryActions: [
                     ... // same as main actions
                     {divider: true} // add a divider to the dropdown menu